apache/airflow/UPDATING.md

 The change aims to unify the format of all options that refer to objects in the `airflow.cfg` file.

 ### Changes in BigQueryHook
+In general all hook methods are decorated with `@GoogleBaseHook.fallback_to_default_project_id` thus parameters to hook can only be passed via keyword arguments.

 - `create_empty_table` method accepts now `table_resource` parameter.
 If provided all other parameters are ignored.
 - `create_empty_dataset` will now use values from `dataset_reference` instead of raising error